Alejogb1/job-board/blog-data/with-rspec-how-to-expect-to-receive-with-only-a-subset-of-key-value-pairs.md

 id: "with-rspec-how-to-expect-to-receive-with-only-a-subset-of-key-value-pairs"
 ---

-alright, so you're hitting that classic rspec testing scenario, where you've got a complex object, maybe a hash or a response from some api, and you only care about asserting specific parts of it. been there, totally done that, probably more times than i can count.
+, so you're hitting that classic rspec testing scenario, where you've got a complex object, maybe a hash or a response from some api, and you only care about asserting specific parts of it. been there, totally done that, probably more times than i can count.

 i've seen this pop up a lot when dealing with integration tests where you're getting back a json payload, and the response has a bunch of fields that are frankly, noise for your current test case. you don’t want to assert on everything in case the backend team decides to add a new field (it's going to happen anyway, no doubt). you just need to make sure that the bits you care about are there and are what you expect.